niondir/iot-dashboard/docs/pluginDevelopment.md

 The full specification looks like:

-    interface TypeInfo {
+    interface ITypeInfo {
         type: string // The name of the type - must be unique
         name: string // The user friendly name of the Plugin
-        description: string // A userfirnedly descripton that explains the Plugin
+        description: string // A user friendly description that explains the Plugin
         dependencies: string[] // A list of URL's to load external scripts from.
-Some scripts like jQuery will be avaliable by default in future
+Some scripts like jQuery will be available by default in future
-        settings: Setting[] // A list of settings that can be changed by the user when the Plugin is initialized }
+        settings: ISetting[] // A list of settings that can be changed by the user when the Plugin is initialized }

-    interface Setting {
+    interface ISetting {
-    {
-       id: string // Technical id, used to retreive the value later
+        id: string // Technical id, used to receive the value later
         name: string // User friendly string to describe the value
-       description: string // User friendly desctiption with detail information about the value
+        description: string // User friendly description with detail information about the value
-       defaultValue: string // The default value that is preset when a new Plugin is configured, curently must be a string
+        defaultValue: string // The default value that is preset when a new Plugin is configured, currently must be a string
-       required: true // true when the setting is required
+        required: boolean // true when the setting is required
         type: string // Defines how the setting is rendered, validated and interpreted }

 Valid setting `types` are: